Exceen/game-categories-lite/readme.txt

 These enhancements were made to add the ability to specify the device and/or filepath where the category/game/update/dlc folder you want to hide resides.
-The goal in adding this granularity in filtering was to avoid the admittedly minuscule and relatively inconsequential situation of inadvertently hiding folders with the same name stored across multiple devices/categories.
-But it was important for my "Homebrew Sorter Ultimate" app to have the ability to define the exact apps you want to hide, and on which PSP Go storage device (Memory Stick vs. Internal Storage).
+The goal in adding this granularity in filtering was to avoid the admittedly rare and relatively inconsequential accident of unintentionally hiding folders with the same name stored across multiple devices/categories.
+But it was important for my "Homebrew Sorter Ultimate" app to have the ability to define the exact filepath of apps you want to hide, and on which PSP Go storage device (Memory Stick vs. Internal Storage).

 Alternatively, you can still use the legacy gclite_filter.txt file format, where you simply enter the folder name of an update/game/dlc folder per line.
-But unlike past versions of the plugin, the folder names are case-INsensitive.
+But unlike past versions of the plugin, the folder names are case-INsensitive (so a line that says "ucus98744" will still hide folders named "UCUS98744").

 >> Example legacy-format /seplugins/gclite_filter.txt: